 The traces of shamanism are present in traditional religions of each continent in a bigger or smaller scale.
 In tribal societies of Siberia and Central Asia shamanism always has been a fundamental factor in religious life from the Bronze Age.
 Even though from 1920 onward, Buryat shamanism was fought by Soviet authorities, many traditions were secretly preserved and nowadays tribes from Lake Baikal, Trans-Baikal, Tuva and Altai regions still perform traditional rites.

 According to shamanism, the universe is divided into three worlds: the upper world, earth and the underworld.
 These worlds are connected by a cosmic axis called by the Buryats (in Baikal region) the “Golden Pillar” and recognised as the centre of the universe and the place of penetration of the individual worlds.
 The upper world is inhabited by gods, underworld – by demons, and the centre – earth – by humans.
 There are also Abaasies – spirits that can live in all three worlds.
 Shamans can interact and communicate with spirits from each world.

 Ancestors worship is an extremely important element of Shamanism in Siberia.
 According to beliefs, they live in the upper world and shamans can connect with them, when they receive pieces of advice or problem solutions.

 As mentioned above, according to Siberian tribes beliefs, the shaman is the person who can communicate with spirits and penetrate all of the three worlds.
 He is a soothsayer, priest and a healer at the same time.
-Beside that he has the deepest knowledge of spirits and rituals and because of all that he’s a very respected person.
+Besides that he has the deepest knowledge of spirits and rituals and because of all that he’s a very respected person.
 People of the community turn every question and request to him because he has the power to help in case of illness, crop failure, the disease of animals.
 That power lies in mastering the ecstatic techniques of dreams, visions, and trances.

 A very common thing in Siberian Shamanism is to isolate the shaman who does not participate in the everyday life of tribal society.